-iSHARE adhering vs -certified
+iSHARE adhering, -certified and -compatible

 Parties fulfilling a role in the above framework can be iSHARE adhering and/or -certified - as depicted.
-Note that a party can fulfill more than one role.
+Note that a party can fulfil more than one role.

-iSHARE adhering parties adhere to the - to be developed - iSHARE terms of use.
-No specific entrance criteria exist to iSHARE adherence, but parties must declare that they keep to the iSHARE terms of use.
+iSHARE adhering parties adhere to the - to be developed by the Legal working group - iSHARE terms of use.
+All adhering parties must declare that they comply to the iSHARE terms of use.
+This compliance can be registered centrally (in a central register or a certificate system) or decentrally.

-ISHARE certified parties, on the other hand, are certified and registered as such at the - to be set up - iSHARE governing body.
+iSHARE certified parties are certified and registered as such at the - to be set up - iSHARE governing body.
+These parties adhere to the iSHARE terms of use and have additional responsibilities and requirements.
 While the exact bases for certification need to be determined, the eHerkenning responsibilities and requirements per role can serve as a starting point:

-- Authorisation Registry eHerkenning responsibilities and requirements plus iSHARE requirements for fine-grained authorisation - Identity Broker eHerkenning responsibilities and requirements plus a(n) (potential) iSHARE interface - Identity Provider eHerkenning responsibilities and requirements
+- Authorisation Registry eHerkenning responsibilities and requirements plus iSHARE requirements for fine-grained authorisation - Identity Broker - eHerkenning responsibilities and requirements plus a(n) (potential) iSHARE interface - Identity Provider eHerkenning responsibilities and requirements